axtk/reqsrv/README.md

 }>;
 ```

-With such a schema assigned to `service`, calls to its `send()` method will be prevalidated against this schema (which means that a type-aware IDE will warn of type mismatches or typos in the parameters):
+With such a schema assigned to `service`, calls to its `send()` method will be prevalidated against this schema, which means that a type-aware IDE will warn of type mismatches or typos in the parameters:

 ```ts
 let {ok, status, body} = await service.send('GET /items/:id', {